wp-plugins/responsive-vector-maps/readme.txt

 Yes, it's possible to customise links for each region/area displayed in the map.
 When creating a new map or editing an existing one, you will have chance to assign url to each area/region of the map.
 Default areas/regions have just a tooltip mouseover effect displaying area/region name.
-Furthermore you can decide the targets of the link ( where the links needs to be onpened ): _blank, _self or _parent (default is _blank).
 Actually is possible to add a custom html tooltip in a secure way.

 = Which WP version is the plugin compatible with ? =